parth1609/fitness-Studio-API/README.md

 * __401 Not authenticated__: Click "Authorize" in Swagger and paste your JWT (raw token; Swagger adds "Bearer ").
 * __400 Past class__: Ensure `dateTime` is in the future IST.
 * __Naive/aware datetime__: The app normalizes timestamps to IST before comparing.

-## Verify README formatting
-Use https://readme.so/ to quickly validate structure and headings before submission.